 Jorbert nodded again, flushed, almost saluted, then scuttled off down the communication trench.
-One of the soldiers in the Forward Observation Post, a corporal with a full sleeve of chevrons denoting twenty years' service, and a Charter mark on his forehead to show his back of the young officer.
+One of the soldiers in the Forward Observation Post, a corporal with a full sleeve of chevrons denoting twenty years' service, and a Charter mark on his forehead to show his Perimeter pedigree, shook his head at the departing back of the young officer.